 The last few decades have seen the enactment of laws and policies protecting women’s rights and sexual and reproductive health and rights in many countries.
 Despite this progress, there has been inconsistency in the enforcement of these laws and implementation of these policies.
 Many marginalized groups and vulnerable populations have seen limited progress.

 A key example of this is the uneven progress made in ending early and forced marriage.
 One of the most universally ratified human rights conventions in the world, the Convention on the Elimination of Discrimination against Women (CEDAW), prohibits child marriage and affirms that marriage can only take place with a person’s free and full consent.
-According to the 2012 Marrying Too Young report, more than 158 countries reported passing legislation raising the minimum age of marriage to at least 18 years.
-But child marriage persists, even in places where it is illegal.
-Some 146 countries continue to have sub-national or customary laws allowing girls to be married below the age of 18 with parental consent, the report says.
+Yet child marriage persists, even in places where it is illegal.

 With other UN agencies and civil society organizations, UNFPA advocates for the development of international human rights standards and accountability frameworks.
 These help to track the implementation of recommendations on sexual and reproductive health and rights.
 UNFPA also works with regional and national human rights protection systems, including national human rights institutions.

-UNFPA applies a human rights-based approach in all its programmes.
+UNFPA also applies a human rights-based approach in all its programmes.
 This means promoting human rights and gender equality is a core focus of all UNFPA activities – from the training of midwives and the development of comprehensive sexuality education curricula to supporting governments’ capacity to protect and fulfil human rights.